-Adults on the property who are not invited guests or conscripted service providers—in other words, trespassers—are generally not owed a duty of care by the property owner and are thus legally responsible for their own injuries they incur while on private property.
+Adults on the property who are not invited guests or service providers—in other words, trespassers—are generally not owed a duty of care by the property owner and are thus legally responsible for their own injuries while on private property.
 However, pools are considered an “attractive nuisance,” and pool owners owe a duty of care to minors even if they have accessed the property illegally.
 Private pool owners should take steps to prevent access to underage trespassers.

-Publicly Owned Swimming Pools
+Communal Swimming Pools

 Swimming pool drownings can be caused by a variety of factors, most of which are entirely preventable.
-According to the CDC, men, children, and African Americans have the highest risk of unintentional drowning.

 Some of the most common immediate causes of swimming pool drownings include:

 - Lack of swimming ability.
 Over-confident swimmers may exceed their physical capacities while untrained swimmers may not realize the risks involved.
 Most schools do not require swim education, and undeserved communities have limited access to public pools.
 This results in high numbers of non-swimmers which increases the risk of drowning, especially for members of these communities.